mskf3000/Tutorials-and-Cheat-Sheets/Mac OS X - Some GlobalPreferences Related Items.md

 ***

-*Cheat Sheet - Mac OS X - Some GlobalPreferences Related Items (c) by Jack Szwergold*
+*Mac OS X - Some GlobalPreferences Related Items (c) by Jack Szwergold*

 *This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*